wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/1-introduction.md

 After completing this module, you will be able to:

-* Build a custom connector that handles requests to Web APIs and responses from them.
+* Build a custom connector that handles requests to web APIs and responses from them.

 ## Prerequisites ##

-* Familiarity with the concept of Web API (or HTTP API).
-Custom connectors use Web APIs to send and receive data.
+* Familiarity with the concept of web API (or HTTP API).
+Custom connectors use web APIs to send and receive data.

 [meet crystal]: ../media/meet-crystal.png